wzh99/GenCoG/README.md

 ## Introduction

-GenCoG is a diversity-oriented, type-constrained approach to generating computation graphs for TVM testing.
-It contains (1) GenCoGL, a domain-specific language for specifying type constraints of operators, and (2) an incremental graph generation algorithm which iteratively solves type constraints and generates valid and diverse computation graphs.
+GenCoG is a DSL-based approach to generating computation graphs for TVM testing.
+It contains (1) GenCoGL, a domain-specific language for specifying type constraints of operators, and (2) an incremental generation approach with expressivity-directed strategy and concolic constraint solving.

-The manuscript of this work is submitted to ACM Transactions on Software Engineering and Methodology (TOSEM) for review.

 ## Contents